aineon/velvet-goldmine/README.md

 **Edit Product**
 - Only accessible if superuser
 - Loads selected product details for editing

+**Delete Product**
+- Only accessible if superuser
+- Triggers modal which can be used to delete product

 #### **Bag App**
 - **_Product Info_**